 - You would like prayer before a surgery or procedure.

-There is a chapel located at both Deaconess Midtown Hospital and Deaconess Gateway Hospital.
-The chapel is open to anyone 24 hours per day.
+There is a chapel located at Deaconess Midtown Hospital, Deaconess Gateway Hospital and Deaconess Henderson Hospital.
+The chapel is open to anyone at any time.
 Feel free to use this space for meditation, prayer or quiet reflection.

-Chapel services are held on Wednesday at 3:30 PM at Deaconess Midtown Hospital.
+Chapel services are held each Wednesday at 3:30 PM at Deaconess Midtown Hospital.
 Special seasonal chapel services, like Easter and Christmas, are held at both Deaconess Midtown Hospital and Deaconess Gateway Hospital.

 Daily devotionals, written by clergy in the community, are provided each morning on meal trays.
 If you do not receive a devotional, please contact us so that we can provide one to you.